The childhood obesity plan is the government’s response to the challenge of growing inactivity and physical wellbeing in

 Active Playtimes - Mr Dickinson, our Sports TA, is out running games with a different class every day on the grass (astro) area.

 Active Lunchtimes - each class has a play leader who runs 15 minutes of games for every child

-Sports Challenge Leaders - Mr Dickinson works with our Year 2 children to be Sports Leaders.
+Sports Challenge Leaders - Mr Dickinson trained a team of Year 2 children to be Sports Leaders.
 They work together to run games on our playground every week to ensure that everyone takes part in intra-school competitions.

 Gentle Touch - children's massage